 How do you anticipate a puppy that always runs

-To understand when this completely natural need is becoming urgent, there are clear signs.
+There are clear signs that indicate when this completely natural need is becoming urgent.
 You have to learn to recognise them.

 • Some specimens wag their tails conspicuously.